ArianDK/hcc-csa-website/README.md

 ## Overview

-The HCC CSA Website is a static website built with modern web technologies to serve the Computer Science Association at Houston Community College.
-It provides an informative platform for student recruitment, event information, and community engagement.
+The HCC CSA Website is a static website built with modern web technologies to serve the Computer Science Association at Houston City College.
+It provides an informative platform for student recruitment, leadership information, and community engagement.

 ### Key Highlights